PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 ## Remaining work

 The broader `flatbuffer_direct` refactor remains active.
-The next characterized unit should audit the remaining raw second direct InstanceNorm post-Transpose bias result in the very-late block, while keeping the terminal, pre-terminal, absolute-final, and nested occurrence contracts fixed.
+The next characterized unit should audit all production occurrences of the adjacent InstanceNorm residual/Mul/Concat owner and isolate its raw very-late direct result without conflating the terminal raw call, pre-terminal retained call, or nested convergence call.
 Any new mutation evidence must preserve current pass order, TensorFlow-free boundary, dependency set, and sequential validation policy.